eworm-de/routeros-scripts/README.md

 > ℹ️ **Info**: The `main` branch is now RouterOS v7 only.
 If you are still
 > running RouterOS v6 switch to `routeros-v6` branch!

+### Hardware

+RouterOS packages increase in size with each release.
+This becomes a problem for devices with 16MB storage and below, those with an ARM CPU are specifically affected.

+Huge configuration and lots of scripts give an extra risk. **Take care!**

 Initial setup
 -------------